ffhighwind/DapperExtraCRUD/README.md

 # Example:

-### Note:
+#### Note:
-The example is not a recommendation on how to implement a table.
-It is often better to use triggers, default values, and stored procedures when faced with certain database constraints.
+This example is not a recommendation on how to design a database table.
+It is usually better to use triggers, default values, and stored procedures when faced with certain constraints.

 ```sql
 CREATE TABLE [dbo].[Users](